uqlibrary/technology-training/R/ggplot2_intro_notes.md

 * Paula Andrea Martinez / p.martinez at uq.edu.au / orchid00
 *

+## Introductions

 Introduce yourself to one other person in the session.
 We will work in pairs.

 ## Material

 ### Location
-Please create a folder called "RProjects" under "Documents" This is important for our project structure
+Please create a folder called "RProjects" under "Documents".
+This is important for our project structure

 ### Rstudio Project